MicrosoftDocs/powerapps-docs/powerapps-docs/teams/export-employee-ideas-for-reporting.md

 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 06/02/2021
+ms.date: 06/25/2021
 ms.author: v-shrutibahl
 ms.reviewer: tapanm
 contributors:
+  - joel-lindstrom
+  - navjotm
+  - tapanm-msft
-    - v-ljoel
+  - sbahl10
 ---

 # Export Ideas data for reporting

-This topic covers how to export your ideas data from your Teams database to another location so you can archive and report on it.
+This article covers how to export your ideas data from your Microsoft Teams database to another location so you can archive and report on it.

 ## Prerequisites

-To complete this lesson you must first perform the following prerequisites:
+To complete this lesson, you must first perform the following prerequisites:

 1. Install the Employee Ideas template app from [https://aka.ms/teamsemployeeideas](https://aka.ms/teamsemployeeideas).

 2. Delete the sample idea data.
-The reason we need to do this is because our data extract captures the user who created the idea, and sample data is created by a system account, which may cause an error in the flow (since the user won’t exist in your Active Directory).
+The reason is because our data extract captures the user who created the idea, and sample data is created by a system account, which may cause an error in the flow (since the user won’t exist in your Active Directory).
 To delete ideas, see [Employee ideas sample app](/teams/employee-ideas.md).

 3. Create some ideas, and have colleagues vote for them.
-This will ensure that the data extract returns data.
+Adding ideas will ensure that the data extract returns data.

 ## Working with Idea data